Global Arts Information

 4. Number of adults (includes teachers and chaperones)

 7. Number of buses that will be used

 A deadline date for changes can be found in your reservation confirmation.
 To cancel or reduce seats you must call or email us before the deadline.
 After the deadline passes, your school is committed to purchasing the number of seats indicated on your reservation confirmation and invoice.
 Schools that do not honor their commitment will be required to pay a non-refundable 50 percent deposit on all future orders.

-Payment is nonrefundable and may be made by check (one per reservation), VISA or MasterCard, or purchase order.
+Payment is nonrefundable and may be made by check (one per reservation), VISA, MasterCard, Discover, or purchase order.
 We cannot process online credit card payments at this time, but we are able to take credit card payments over the phone.
 We do not accept third party payments.

 All payments or copies of purchase orders must be received two weeks prior to the performance and made payable to the University of Massachusetts.

 Refunds will be honored only if a performance is canceled by the Fine Arts Center.